-Mobee Magic Feet review
+Mobee Magic Feet full review

 Mobee offers a range of Apple accessories that aim to either supplement or replace those you are already using, essentially charging devices more efficiently and environmentally.
 The Magic Feet, available in the UK via Softline, is a recent and significant addition to that range.
 The universal charging station is capable of charging a selection of Apple wireless input devices, rather than just one, which is potentially, over time, both more cost efficient and green.
 Apple's Magic Mouse, for instance, has a habit of draining batteries at such a speed, typically those bought in bulk in supermarkets and discount stores, that you can be left frantically searching for replacements at awkward times.
 Mobee's Magic Feet aims to put an end to that scramble, the charging dock being compatible with Apple's Wireless Keyboard (2AA size), Magic Mouse and Magic Trackpad.